Actua’s Cyber Smart Education Project: Key Learnings from Pilots

 To help empower youth with the skills and confidence to navigate the online world safely, Actua launched a cyber empowerment initiative in 2019 with the financial support of Women and Gender Equality Canada.
 Since then we have seen a growing interest from the private sector to support this critical area of digital skill development and have secured additional partnerships from Enbridge and The Motorola Solutions Foundation.

-Actua’s Engage.
-Empower.
-Connect (E2C) project seeks to build positive digital engagement and experiences for youth to feel empowered online.
+Actua’s Cyber Smart Education project seeks to build positive digital engagement and experiences for youth to feel empowered online.
 Our goal is to foster a cyber smart generation ready to embrace the challenges of the digital age.
-The E2C project builds on the foundation of Actua’s national coding and digital skills program and supports youth to understand how to critically assess online interactions, be proactive about online threats and use technology in innovative, healthy and safe ways.
+The project builds on the foundation of Actua’s national coding and digital skills program and supports youth to understand how to critically assess online interactions, be proactive about online threats and use technology in innovative, healthy and safe ways.

 Our work to date